Forest-Economics-Goettingen/woodValuationDE/README.md

 <h2><em><a name="fct_wood_valuation">wood_valuation()</a></em></h2>

-The function is a wrapper for the entire procedure of wood valuation provided by <strong>woodValuationDE</strong>.
-It estimates the share of salable (for revenues) and skidded (for harvest costs) volume as well as the wood revenues and harvest costs.
-Finally, it derives the net revenues for the user-provided standing wood volume.
+The function is a wrapper for the entire procedure of wood valuation implemented in <strong>woodValuationDE</strong>.
+It estimates the share of salable (for revenues) and skidded (for harvest costs) volume as well as the wood revenues and harvest costs per unit volume.
+Finally, it derives the net revenues for the user-provided volume referring to the volume over bark of the standing trees to be harvested.

 <h3>Data and Model</h3>